vedph/gve-doc/ux/exercise-editing-snapshot.md

 💡 The **snapshot view** will show the base text on top of the facsimile image.
 If you hover on the text in the view, you will see metadata about each character just below the view.
 This shows you how the view can be used in highly interactive UIs.
 Typically you will see here the type of the hovered element (currently you just have character types), its text value, the coordinates of its top-left corner, and the size of its bounding box.
 You can toggle rulers, and zoom and pan the view.

-▶️ 5. click on the `operations` tab and on the `batch` button to add operations.
+▶️ 5. click on the `operations` tab and on the `batch` button to **add operations**.
 Just copy-paste this text, where each line represents an operation, and click the `batch add` button:

 ```txt
 40x5="said" [*log="said for cried" x="150" y="80" style="font-size:28px;fill:red"]